Annunciation Catholic Church

 Volunteers needed, if you can help or require additional information, please contact the Rectory.

-Please note: Baptismal certificate required for all children not Baptised at Annunciation.Contact
+Baptismal certificate required for all children who were not Baptized at Annunciation.Contact

 The Thesaurus Precum Latinarum is a collection of Latin prayers and Latin hymns with English translations and brief commentaries.
 The commentaries outline the origins, history and use of many of the items with the prayers themselves being drawn from the entire 2,000 year history of the Church.
 The collection contains a wide range of items, such as basic prayers (Gloria Patri, Pater noster, Ave Maria), creeds, prayers before and after Mass, Eucharistic Adoration, Litanies, Hymns, Little Offices, Marian devotions, the Rosary, the Angelus, prayers to the Angels and Saints, and prayers for various occasions.